-DISCLAIMER: I’m not a doctor.
+DISCLAIMER: I’m not a doctor and this post is not medical advice.
 I’m just a guy writing a cosplay blog.
 But these tips have helped me stay healthy during a convention and avoid the con plague and I believe it can help you as well.
 However, definitely see a doctor if you’re not feeling well.

 Funny enough, a few weeks ago I got horribly sick and remember what it’s like to get the con plague.
 I followed the steps in this post that I normally would for a con plague, and I got better fairly quickly!